 Catheter ablation is an effort to remove the principal cause of a patient’s A-Fib.
 In this procedure, a small catheter is inserted through a vein in the groin and threaded up to the heart where it makes a small hole to access the inner heart.

 If the heart is beating erratically and too quickly, the electrodes at the end of the catheter can help the cardiologist locate the faulty electrical sites.
 These sites are then scarred (or ablated) with hot or cold energy.
 The scars block the primary electrical impulses responsible for A-Fib.
 The success rate for curing A-Fib with catheter ablation varies and sometimes there is still a need for patients to take anticoagulants.
 If necessary, your physician may suggest the procedure be repeated.
 The procedure can take up to six hours to perform.
-Typically, two to three nights of hospital stay are required.
+Typically, patients go home the same day.

 Open-Chest Surgical Ablation